The Vehicles I have Driven

 The set of air tanks fit behind the big box and in front of the toolbox.
 All are securely attached at multiple points.

-The portable air tank is in the same place as before, with the addition of a 850W invertor for 120V AC Power at a moments.
-Located under the portable air tank with additional outlets located behind the center console.
+With the addition of a 850W inverter for 120V AC Power at a moments notice, with additional outlets located behind the center console.

 A K&N air filter replaces the original air filter.

 The full size solar cell on the roof keeps both Optima batteries fully charged.
 A battery monitor under the hood keeps an eye on both batteries.

 The license plates are the original HDABOB plates I got when I had the 1976 Honda Accord Hatchback and later transferred to my Chevrolet Shop Truck.
 The original blue and yellow paint on the plates was refreshed good as new.